sleepdeprivediris/Pedilatro/README.md

 *A Balatro mod made for me and my friends, not really meant for the public but I'm free do to whatever I want so here it is.*
 *THIS IS ALSO MY FIRST TIME CODING IN ANY OTHER LANGUAGE THAN HTML AND CSS*

-This mod adds :
+This mod requires Lovely Injector, Steamodded, Cryptid and Talisman This mod adds :

 ![Additions](https://i.imgur.com/lfluPPf.png)